 While this is of course good news, particularly when you consider the number of candidates available in the Data market right now, clients are going to want one thing in these uncertain economic times: the ever-elusive unicorn.
 A unicorn is a mythical candidate who ticks every box from education to experience and has every skill set known to man on their CV.
 In my sector, unicorns are also literate in the very latest technology and have no problem translating and explaining data to non-data stakeholders.
 The reason you don’t see them applying for roles is that they are very risk averse creatures, staying firmly where they are until they see stability back in the market.
 While this means that my team and I will be working five times harder to find them, we relish the challenge and can’t wait to uncover a few unicorns in the last quarter of this year!

 Are there any other key trends you’re seeing in the sector in the second half of 2020?
-If you’re a Data professional and would like a confidential discussion to learn more about the current opportunities in the market, don’t hesitate to reach out to me.Posted over 1 year ago
+If you’re a Data professional and would like a confidential discussion to learn more about the current opportunities in the market, don’t hesitate to reach out to me.Posted about 3 years ago